Samdosi/Samdosi/README.md

-- 👋 Hi, I’m Sam Dosi
+- 👋 Hi, I’m Sam Dosi.
 - 👀 I’m a undergradute Software Engineer and i love coding.
-- 🌱 I’m currently working with full stack projects.
+- 🌱 I’m currently working on full stack projects.
-- 💻 Check out my previous projects and let me know what you think!
+- 💻 Check out my previous projects in my git repository and let me know what you think!
 - 💌 You can reach me by email at sam.dosi10@gmail.com
 - 😎 Happy coding!